carls0n/Custom_Bibata/README.md

 ### Usage Example</h4>

-In this example we will create an orange_cream cursor theme.
+In this example we will create a BlackMagic cursor theme to match my BlackMagic theme. -> https://github.com/carls0n/BlackMagic

 ### Build your custom Bibata cursors</h4>